Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Hang sheer curtains to let natural light filter softly into the room
+Sheer curtains to filter natural light softly

 -